Building with Claude Episode 5

 Where the data lives

 NocoDB is a self-hosted Airtable alternative.
-We picked it for three reasons: zero per-seat pricing, SQL access when we need it, and our prospect data stays on our own server.
+We picked it for four reasons: zero per-seat pricing, SQL access when we need it, and our prospect data stays on our own server, and the UI is pretty much the same as Airtable!

 The database tracks everything: